 What is a research registry?

 A research registry is a system for collecting information on specific research studies and maintaining it in a structured record, often in a database.
-Many registries consist primarily of basic information such as abstracts, while others are more comprehensive and consist of information on research questions or objectives, research designs (e.g., randomized trials), sample selection criteria, funding (e.g., NIDRR), research study status, results, and/or research volunteer opportunities.
+Many registries consist primarily of basic information such as abstracts, while others are more comprehensive and consist of information on research questions or objectives, research designs (e.g., randomized trials), sample selection criteria, funding (e.g., NIDILRR), research study status, results, and/or research volunteer opportunities.
 Research registries vary in disciplinary focus and are increasing in popularity and use for consumers and providers in domains such as medicine, rehabilitation, dentistry, nursing, and education.
 Registries are also an important resource for conducting systematic reviews and identifying evidence-based research for training or other forms of decision-making support.

 Why are registries beneficial?